 And so it proved to be.

 The Ngāti Kuri founders of Whale Watch mortgaged their houses to secure a loan to start the business.
 In the early days passengers travelled aboard a 6.7 metre inflatable vessel carrying 8 passengers at a time.
-In the first year of operation 3,000 passengers were carried.
-In time, the inflatable was replaced by a larger vessel with an upper viewing deck until today the Whale Watch fleet numbers four modern catamarans specially designed for whale watching, each holding 48 passengers.
+In the first year of operation (1989) 3,000 passengers were carried.
+In time, the inflatable was replaced by a larger vessel with an upper viewing deck until today the Whale Watch fleet numbers 2 x 24m modern catamarans specially designed for whale watching holding up to 116 passengers.
 Now up to 100,000 passengers can be carried each year.
 The expansion of the Whale Watch fleet required the building of an entire marina in South Bay.
 It is from here that all whale watching tours now depart.

 Due to the phenomenal success of Whale Watch, Kaikōura is now one of New Zealand's leading eco-tourism destinations offering a diverse range of exciting activities and experiences.
 The company has stimulated investment in new accommodation, restaurants and an impressive array of cafes and galleries filled with the work of local artists.

 Paikea and Tohorā still form the symbolic centre of Whale Watch.
 They represent the spiritual bond between the human world and the natural world and speak of the possibilities that reveal themselves when the world of nature is revered rather than exploited.

 - The Tukete Charitable Trust which represents the local founding whānau members of Whale Watch.

 - Ngāi Tahu Capital which represents our larger tribal entity Te Runanga o Ngāi Tahu here in Te Waipounamu/South Island.